 PREP 2: Gaming PC Cases

-You should have a case, or at the very least, the size of the case, in mind before you begin choosing the components.
+You should have a nice looking case, or at the very least, the size of the case, in mind before you begin choosing the components.

 The location of the computer is the major consideration when choosing a case.
 The eventual location of your PC will decide how large you can (or cannot) go and whether or not specific premium case features are worthwhile investing in.